yildiz-online/common-compression/README.md

 ## Build instructions

-Go to your root directory, where you POM file is located.
+Go to your root directory, where your POM file is located.

 Then invoke maven